Download the Constitution as a PDF file

 b) The periodical contributions as agreed upon by the above.

-c) The products of its corresponding assets and rights, as well as the subsidies, bequests and donations it is legally able to receive.
+c) The products of its corresponding assets and rights.

 d) The income earned by the Association by way of its legitimate activities carried out in agreement with the Executive Committee, at all times in adherence with its statutory objectives.